TJ Friedl Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

+- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in the league.

-- The Nationals' 4.79 team ERA ranks 26th across all MLB pitching staffs.
+- The Nationals have a 4.81 team ERA that ranks 26th among all MLB pitching staffs.

-- The Nationals allow the fourth-most home runs in baseball (117 total, 1.4 per game).
+- Nationals pitchers combine to give up 119 total home runs at a clip of 1.4 per game (third-most in the league).

-- The right-hander last pitched on Friday against the Philadelphia Phillies, when he threw six innings, allowing one earned run while giving up six hits.
+- The lefty's last time out came on Saturday against the Philadelphia Phillies, when he tossed 2 2/3 innings, surrendering seven earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.